Treasury employee charged with leaking financial info on Trump team was arrested with flash drive in hand, prosecutors say

 In a hearing Wednesday afternoon, federal magistrate judge Theresa Buchanan released Edwards on her own personal recognizance on Wednesday, subject to the custody of her parents.
 She and her parents also signed a $100,000 bond as part of her release.
 Edwards, who appeared in court wearing street clothes, faces two charges, each one carrying a maximum sentence of five years and a $250,000 fine.
 She is due back in court Nov.
 2.

 Edwards is currently on administrative leave at Treasury, FinCen spokesman Steve Hudak said.
 Banks must file the suspicious activity reports with the Treasury Department when they spot transactions that raise questions about possible financial misconduct such as money laundering.
-When federal agents confronted Edwards this week, she described herself as a whistleblower and said she had provided the reports to the reporter for "record-keeping," the court papers said.

 "Today's action demonstrates that those who fail to protect the integrity of government information will be rightfully held accountable."